 There’s something magical about skating at downtown’s Rotary Rink at night.
 The air is crisp, the lights of the surrounding high-rises provide a warm glow as big, puffy snowflakes gently descend from the sky, the above-ground rail car provides a familiar honk as it passes, and dozens of skaters circle the ice to the sound of music.
 That’s winter perfection right there!

 Admission to the ice is free and skates rentals are $2 for kids and $3 for adults.
 Check out Buffalo Place for open skate times and special events.

 Set among the towering grain elevators that were once the crux of Buffalo’s booming industry along the Buffalo River, RiverWorks is a one-of-a-kind sports and entertainment complex.
 Housing two full-sized hockey rinks, visitors can enjoy open skating and curling before heading inside to a menu.

-As ice space is limited, reservations for open skating must be made through OpenTable prior to your visit.
+As ice space is limited, reservations for winter activities are recommended prior to your visit.

-Check out RiverWorks for ice hours, rental rates, COVID-19 protocols and more information.
+Check out RiverWorks for ice hours, rental rates and more information.

 Classic Rink, 41 Riley St, East Aurora

 After the 2008 NHL Winter Classic, where the Buffalo Sabres took on the Pittsburgh Penguins, the rink was broken down and reassembled on Riley Street in the charming village of East Aurora.
 Today visitors can skate where the pros skated during the rink’s regular open ice hours and for special events.
 After you’ve carved a lap or 20, order some takeout from Bar-Bill Tavern for some of the region’s best wings or head to 42 North Brewing Company for a six pack of fresh brews.